microsoft/playwright/docs/src/test-api/class-testinfo.md

 * since: v1.43
 - type: <[Array]<[string]>>

-Tags that apply to the tests.
+Tags that apply to the test.
+Learn more about [tags](../test-annotations.md#tag-tests).

+Note that any changes made to this list while the test is running will not be visible to test reporters.

 ## property: TestInfo.testId
 * since: v1.32